Colombia Photoblog

 Again, this is a topic that will be explored in-depth in other posts and articles.

-After leaving Doña Elia’s, we headed north deeper into the Sierra Nevada de Santa Marta to visit an indigenous community of Arhuacos where GoodSAM has been working to improve a road and a school, improving access to education by making it easier to get to school (Escuela Corazones Abajo) but also through improving the infrastructure – from the sanitary facilities to the building roofs and more.
+After leaving Doña Elia’s, we headed north deeper into the Sierra Nevada de Santa Marta to visit an indigenous community of Arhuacos where GoodSAM has been working to improve a road and a school, improving access to education by making it easier to get to school (La Escuela Corazones Abajo) but also through improving the infrastructure – from the sanitary facilities to the building roofs and more.

-Of course, this required driving an hour once we left the main road through the community of Chimila to get to a trailhead where we would go by burro-back for another hour to get to the school.
+This required driving an hour once we left the main road through the community of Chimila to get to a trailhead where we would go by burro-back for another hour to get to the school.

 My hosts told me that Colombia, when total land area is taken into account, has the highest biodiversity index in the Americas.
 I can certainly believe it.

-Escuela Corazones Abajo has a roll of about 30 students, and the network of sixteen schools in the area have a role of slightly over 300 students, working with students from about (in the US what would be roughly) first through ninth grades.
+La Escuela Corazones Abajo has a roll of about 30 students, and the network of sixteen schools in the area has a role of slightly over 300 students, working with students from about (in the US what would be roughly) first through ninth grades.
 After lunch and an informal football match, we mounted the burros again to start the two-hour trek back to the main road, where we headed to the town of El Copey to spend the night as sunset was fast approaching.

 Friday